 Q9: How much does an EGR delete kit cost?

-A9: The cost of an EGR delete kit typically ranges from $150 to $500 depending on the make and model of your truck.
+A9: Depending on your truck's make and model, an EGR delete kit typically costs between $150 and $500.
 Professional installation costs can add another $200 to $500.

 Q10: How long does it take to install an EGR delete?

-A10: The installation of an EGR delete typically takes between 2-4 hours, depending on the complexity of your vehicle and whether you’re doing it yourself or hiring a professional mechanic.
+A10: Installing an EGR delete typically takes 2-4 hours, depending on the complexity of your vehicle and whether you’re doing it yourself or hiring a professional mechanic.